Nursing (NURS)

 NURS 330.
 Health & Illness II.
 4 Credits.

-This course will use concept based curriculum exemplars to emphasize the nurse's role in managing the care of patients experiencing acute and chronic illness, in a variety of settings across the lifespan.
-Students will learn to recognize altered health states and understand evidence-based interventions that will promote a state of optimal health for individuals.
-Clinical reasoning skills will be emphasized with a goal of achieving safe, quality outcomes.
+This course will expand on concepts introduced in NURS310 Health and Illness I, with an emphasis on evidence-informed nursing interventions in managing the care of diverse client populations with disease/illness across the lifespan.
+Clinical judgment skills will be applied to achieve safe, quality outcomes.
 Prerequisite: NURS 300, NURS 301, NURS 304, NURS 310, NURS 312, and NURS 313.
 Corequisite: NURS 334, NURS 332, NURS 333, and NURS 331.
-F,S,SS.
+F,S.

 NURS 331.
 Patient & Family-Centered Nursing.
 3 Credits.